Remote work is on the rise. Are you ready?

 There are a lot of nuances to this topic, and there is no cookie-cutter answer we can give as to whether hiring remote employees is a good or bad idea for you.

-Fortunately, Andreas Klinger (AngelList), Jeff Morris (former Director of Product at Tinder), Arianna Simpson (Managing Director at ASP), and Preethi Kasireddy (CEO at TruStory) recently had a great Periscope discussion about remote work worth watching on this topic: LIVE DEBATE: Remote work is the future.
+Fortunately, Andreas Klinger (AngelList), Jeff Morris (former Director of Product at Tinder), Arianna Simpson (Managing Director at ASP), and Preethi Kasireddy (CEO at TruStory) had a great Periscope discussion about remote work worth watching on this topic: LIVE DEBATE: Remote work is the future.

 Plot Twist!
 Your first remote employee might not be a new hire